-Does your class love the book Have You Filled a Bucket Today?
-If so, they’ll truly love these bucket filler activities.
+It all started with the delightful children’s book Have You Filled a Bucket Today?
 If you haven’t read this bestseller yet, here’s the concept: We each carry an imaginary bucket around with us.
-Being kind to others fills their buckets and our own.
-When we’re not kind, we dip into others’ buckets.
-Bucket filler activities encourage kids to recognize their own “filling” and “dipping” activities throughout the day and to try to fill as many buckets as they can.
-Give them a try in your classroom today!
+Being kind to others fills their buckets as well as our own.
+When we’re not kind, we dip into others’ buckets, depleting them.

 1. Read a bucket filler book

-Whether you read the original or one of the many charming follow-ups, a bucket filler book or two (or three, or four!) is a must for kicking off all of your bucket filler activities.
+Whether you read the original or one of the many charming follow-ups, a bucket filler book or two (or three or four!) is a must for kicking off all of your bucket filler activities.

-- Have You Filled a Bucket Today?: A Guide to Daily Happiness for Kids: The book that started it all!
+Have You Filled a Bucket Today?
+A Guide to Daily Happiness for Kids: The book that started it all!
 Learn all about bucket fillers and dippers and how to apply them in your life.

-- ¿Has Llenado una Cubeta Hoy?: Una Guía Diaria de Felicidad para Niños: The same bucket filling story you love, in both Spanish and English.
+¿Has Llenado una Cubeta Hoy?
+Una Guía Diaria de Felicidad para Niños: The same bucket-filling story you love, in both Spanish and English.

-- Buckets, Dippers, and Lids: Secrets to Your Happiness (McCloud/Zimmer): This follow-up reminds kids that sometimes they can control who they allow to dip into their bucket and take away their happiness, by using a lid.
+Buckets, Dippers, and Lids: Secrets to Your Happiness (McCloud/Zimmer): This follow-up reminds kids that sometimes they can control who they allow to dip into their bucket and take away their happiness by using a lid.

-- Growing Up with a Bucket Full of Happiness: Three Rules for a Happier Life: If you’re looking for a way to share bucket filling with older kids, try this chapter book that’s perfect for upper elementary and middle school.
+Growing Up With a Bucket Full of Happiness: Three Rules for a Happier Life: If you’re looking for a way to share bucket filling with older kids, try this chapter book that’s perfect for upper elementary and middle school.

 3. Create an anchor chart